ford153focus/html5terminal/README.md

 # web-terminal

-##Terminal through browser's window
+## Terminal through browser's window

-###Install & Usage
+### Install & Usage

+- get term.php
+- change users and passwords inside it
-Just place term.php on your hosting and open it in your browser
+- upload it on your hosting
+- open it in your browser

 ### Screenshot